Rajesh Murugesan

 Rajesh Murugesan (born 14 May 1988) is an Indian music composer, best known for his compositions in Malayalam cinema for films like Neram and Premam.

 Personal life

 Murugesan was born in Nagercoil and he completed his schooling at Cochin Refineries School, Ambalamugal, while graduating with a Degree from SAE International College, Chennai in 2008.
-He married actress Aishwarya Raghavan on 22 January 2020.

 Career

 Rajesh made his debut as a music director in Neram a Tamil - Malayalam bilingual film which was directed by Alphonse Putharen and released in 2013.
 The song Pistah also featured as IPL promo song for the year 2016.